freesewing/freesewing/markdown/dev/tutorials/pattern-design/testing-your-pattern/en.md

 Many drafting books will tell you to *add 3cm there* or *measure 2 inch to the right*.
 Those instructions don't scale, and you should avoid them.

-The best patterns will pass the antperson test with 2 exact pattern.
-One will simply be 1/10th the scale of the other.
+The best patterns will pass the antperson test with 2 patterns exactly the same, where one will simply be 1/10th the scale of the other.

 <Example
   sample